lelandf/stop-signup-spam/readme.txt

 = I want to temporarily disable the plugin.
 Can you add a settings page so I can do that? =

-No. Since the plugin has a very specific purpose, and I would like to keep setup as seamless as possible, it would be best if you deactivated the plugin if you wanted to temporary disable it.
+No. Since the plugin has a very specific purpose, and I would like to keep setup as seamless as possible, it would be best if you deactivated the plugin if you wanted to temporarily disable it.

 = I use another plugin to handle registrations to my WordPress site.
 Will you integrate with it? =